- Posted by admin

 The child’s preference can also be considered, but it is not always decisive.
 The opinion of an older, more mature child generally carries more weight than that of a younger child.
 All in all, a judge must make a difficult decision about trust – which parent can be trusted to better care for the child.

 Many People Have Outdated Ideas about Custody

-Many people might assume sole custody is commonly granted to the mother, while the father gets visitation rights and provides child support.
+Many people might assume sole custody is commonly granted to the mother, while the father’s rights are limited to visitation and providing child support.
 While this might have been broadly true at one time, things have changed.
 The child’s best interest is central, but it is better determined by the parents, not a judge.
 Outdated ideas about custody can cause issues during court cases.

-At R. Leigh Frost Law, our child custody experts help clients achieve agreements that work.
+At the family law offices of R. Leigh Frost, our child custody experts help clients achieve agreements that work.
 To get your questions answered in a free consultation, call us today: (651) 222-7989.